- 8 ounces uncooked fettuccine

 - 3/4 cup heavy whipping cream

 - 3/4 pound peeled and deveined cooked medium shrimp

 - Cook fettuccine according to package directions.
 Meanwhile, in a large skillet, cook bacon over medium heat until crisp.
 Remove to paper towels with a slotted spoon; drain, reserving 2 teaspoons drippings.

-- In the same skillet, saute chicken in reserved drippings until chicken juices run clear.
+- In the same skillet, saute chicken in reserved drippings until no longer pink.
 Remove and keep warm.

 - Add the tomatoes, spinach, cream, sage and 1/4 cup cheese to the skillet; cook and stir over medium heat until slightly thickened and spinach is wilted.
 Drain fettuccine and add to skillet.
 Stir in the chicken and shrimp; heat through.
 Remove from the heat.
 Sprinkle with bacon and remaining cheese.
 Yield: 5 servings.